vdiazroa/csv-json-table-generator-converter/README.md

 This small project was an idea I had when i was learning js.

+written in Vanilla JS ES6 Syntax

+used html2canvas and jspdf to export as pdf

 The idea of the project is create html tables and get the html code, from an csv file, or from a form, with the idea to use it in different webpages
 I also added the option to save as pdf (experimental version)